HusseinElsotouhyCisco/Cisco-Switch-Auto-Config/README.md

 end
 copy run start
 ```
-*   Verify that you can **SSH** into the router. -- Router/Switch must be reachable through SSH --
+*   Verify that you can **SSH** into the router — router/switch must be reachable through SSH.

 Files in This Repository